NilPointer-Software/bdfd-wiki/src/bdscript/categoryCount.md

 Returns the category count of a provided guild.

 #### Parameters
-- `Guild ID`: The ID of the guild to get its category count.
+- `Guild ID`: The guild to get its category count.

 #### Example
 ```